00:00-00:05

 Caption: Multicenter, randomized, double blind, PBO controlled*

-Patients ≥18 years of age who had plaque PsO with BSA ≥10%, sPGA score ≥3, and PASI score ≥12 and were candidates for phototherapy or systemic therapy.
+The first column in the table describes the trial participants.
+They were patients 18 years of age or older who had plaque psoriasis with BSA greater than or equal to 10 percent, sPGA score greater than or equal to three, and PASI score greater than or equal to 12 and were candidates for phototherapy or systemic therapy.

 - US-approved Enbrel® (etanercept) 50 mg biweekly (n=358) (n=382)